temporal-sa/temporal-replayer/README.md

 ```

 ## Step 1: Run a HelloWorkflow (using k8s job)
 This will create a HelloWorkflow with v1 code.
 This is just so you have existing Workflow event history.
+Notice the event history activity order (GreetingOne, GreetingTwo).

 ```bash
 $ kubectl create -f yaml/job.yaml -n <K8s Namespace>